 Applicants are invited to submit a dossier containing:

 - A general description of the workshop, its objectives, its position in the applicant’s current research agenda (2 pages).

-- The applicant’s CV and a statement on her/his motivations, taking into consideration the objectives of the KNIR Colloquia programme and its target group as specified above.
+- A brief statement on the applicant’s motivations, taking into consideration the objectives of the KNIR Colloquia programme and its target group as specified above (max.
+1 page).

 - An indication of the preferred timeslots, in order of preference (at least 2 timeslots).

 - The deadline (for applications) in 2020 is 1 October 2019.